- Staff & Governors

 Remote learning, also referred to as distance learning, gives pupils who aren’t in a physical location for in-person education, access to online materials.
-At Unsworth we aim to ensure that our pupils have access to a range of different resources to support their remote learning which includes:
+At Unsworth we aim to ensure that our pupils have access to a range of different tools to support their remote learning:

 Microsoft Teams is a learning platform created by Microsoft, which allows users to collaborate virtually.
 Within Unsworth, all staff use Teams to communicate and when needed assemblies are run virtually through Teams.
 A Microsoft Teams classroom has been set up for each class in school, so that a virtual classroom is always available to pupils and staff.